Chronology

 May 1996

-Creates a model for a hologram of a domestic interior commissioned by the C-Project based in Miami Beach.
-Unhappy with the results, abandons the idea.
+Creates a model for an un realized hologram of a domestic interior commissioned by the C-Project based in Miami Beach.

 May 19, 1996